Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: Measuring time delays

 \section{Measuring time delays}

 In the previous section, we argued that strong scintillation generically occurs in the geometric regime, whereas diffractive optics generically produces weak scintillation, as the total rms intensity fluctuations only becomes of order unity in the geometric regime.
 However, while the total rms fluctuations may increase, even if the intensity fluctuations are large (especially near caustics), if the resolution of an observation is too small, the actual observed intensity will be an average over many oscillations, and any large intensity fluctuations will be washed out.
-In particular, in geometric optics, when $\kappa \gg 1$, the average fluctuations are $\mu \sim \kappa^{-1} \ll 1$.
-Thus, even when the lensing is described by multiple geometric images, it may still appear to be weak.
-How then are we to distinguish geometric optics from diffractive/perturbative optics in such a scenario?
+How then are we to distinguish geometric optics from diffractive optics?
 Fortunately, the two regimes behave qualitatively very distinctly in delay space.

 Observationally, the quantity one typically observes is the wave-field as a function of frequency and time, $F(\nu, t)$, where the time dependence comes from the relative motion of the source and lens as a function of time, $y(t)$.
 Here we will focus on the wave-field as a function of frequency.
 Typically, one actually observes the dynamic spectrum, which is the intensity, $|F|^2$, as a function of frequency and time; however, novel phase retrieval techniques have made observations of the underlying wave-field possible \citep{2021MNRAS.500.1114S}.